Your Cart

 The model is stroking the knife with the honing steel towards the tip.

 Start at the base of the honing steel and stroke the knife towards the tip, maintaining the 15-degree angle.
-Repeat this stroke several times on each side of the blade.
+Repeat this action several times on each side of the blade.

 The model is holding the honing steel at a 15 degree angle to the knife.

-After a few strokes on each side, check your knife's edge to see if it has been straightened.
-Repeat the honing process until the edge is straight.
+After a few strokes on each side, take a look at your knife's edge to check if it has been straightened or not.
+If not, you should repeat the honing process until the edge is straight!

-The whetstone is often used to sharpen Japanese knives.
-KOTAI’s whetstone is made from corundum and has the property of being abrasive however, in contact with water, it softens and precisely avoids the abrasion of the blade.
-The two numbers in a whetstone's description refer to the grit of the stone, with the first number being the coarser grit and the second number being the finer grit.
+KOTAI’s whetstones are made from corundum and are abrasive.
+However, in contact with water, they soften, which prevents abrasion of the blade.
+The two numbers in their description refer to the grain of the stone, the first being the coarsest grain and the second the finest.

 The model is pouring water on the KOTAI whetstone grit 400/1000 to soak it.